buehler/mse-project-thesis-1/sections/02_definitions.md

 ### OpenID Connect (OIDC) {#sec:auth_oidc}

 OpenID Connect is not defined in a RFC, the specification is provided by the OpenID Foundation (OIDF).
-OIDC however, builds on top of OAuth, which is defined by **RFC6749**.
+OIDC extends OAuth, which is defined by **RFC6749**.

-OpenID Connect is an authentication scheme, that builds upon the `OAuth 2.0` authorization protocol.
-OAuth itself is an authorization framework, that enables applications to gain access to a service (API or other) [@RFC6749, abstract].
+OpenID Connect is an authentication scheme, that extends the `OAuth 2.0` framework.
+OAuth itself is an authorization framework, that enables applications to gain access to a resource (API or other) [@RFC6749, abstract].
 OAuth 2.0 only deals with authorization and grants access to data and features on a specific application.
 OAuth by itself does not define _how_ the credentials are transmitted and exchanged [@RFC6749].
-OIDC adds a layer on top of OAuth 2.0 that defines _how_ these credentials must be exchanged.
-This adds login and profile capabilities to any application that uses OIDC [@spec:OIDC].
+OIDC adds additional logic to OAuth 2.0 that defines _how_ these credentials must be exchanged.
+Thus, OIDC enables login and profile capabilities in any application that uses OIDC [@spec:OIDC].

 ![OIDC code authorization flow [@spec:OIDC].
 Only contains the credential flow, without the explicit OAuth part.
 OAuth handles the authorization whereas OIDC handles the authentication.](diagrams/sequences/oidc-code-flow.puml){#fig:oidc_code_flow short-caption="OIDC code flow"}